sascott9655/Machine-Learning-Project-/README.md

-This project was done and collaborate on Google Collab.
+This project was done and collaborated on Google Collab.